rat-nest/rat-vec/README.md

 implement geometric algorithms, then go back and smash your head into a wall trying to optimize them with filters and predicates and snap rounding and so on.

+This library is built on top of [bn.js](https://github.com/indutny/bn.js/)

 # Example

 ```javascript